Nominate Your Teacher

 with her student, Harrison Gattis

-Sterling Montessori Academy and Charter School, Morrisville, North Carolina
+Sterling Montessori Academy and Charter School

-story by: Katherine Boone, Editorial Director, Honored
+Story By: Katherine Boone, Editorial Director, Honored

 “We’re all unique, and everyone has some sort of challenge.
 Sometimes you can see right away what their challenge is and sometimes you may not, but just because it isn’t visible doesn’t mean it isn’t there.”